Ask Us Questions-It’s Good for Your Health

 All medications are prescribed by your physician and dispensed in the hospital pharmacy by registered pharmacists.
 You can help prevent medical errors by:

-- Showing the person giving you your medicine your Grand View Hospital ID bracelet.
+- Showing the person giving you your medicine your Grand View Health ID bracelet.

 - Making sure your doctors know of all medications that you have been taking recently, including prescriptions.
 Also inform them of items you have purchased in stores, including any herbs or vitamins.